Italy: Record number of migrants arrive on Lampedusa | DW | 28.09.2021

 A rusted, overloaded fishing boat with 686 migrants on board was escorted into the port of Lampedusa late Monday by the Italian coast guard.

-The boat — carrying 658 men, 12 women and 12 minors — was the largest single arrival in 2021 and the largest registered since August 2016, according to the UN refugee agency.
-At least 67 people arrived on smaller vessels as well Monday.
+The boat — carrying 658 men, 12 women and 12 children — was the largest single arrival in 2021 and the largest registered since August 2016, according to the UN refugee agency UNHCR.
+At least 67 people arrived on smaller vessels Monday as well.

 "After a few days of bad weather, today with a calm sea the landings have restarted," Lampedusa Mayor Toto Martello said.